Paul McCallum (footballer): Barnet (loan)

 On 31 January 2020, McCallum joined Barnet on loan until the end of the season with an option to make the loan permanent.
 He made his Barnet debut on 1 February 2020 in a 2–1 home win against Hartlepool United.
 Coming on as a 60th minute substitute he scored after only a minute and assisted Barnet's second goal.

 Dagenham & Redbridge

 McCallum signed for Dagenham & Redbridge on 7 August 2020 on a three-year deal.

 Chesterfield (loan)

 On 10 February 2023, McCallum signed for Chesterfield on loan until the end of the 2022–23 season, helping the Spireites reach the National League Play-Off Final.

 Eastleigh

 On 30 May 2023, McCallum returned to former club Eastleigh, rejoining the club after a four-year absence.
 His return to Eastleigh begun well with 15 goals in his first 16 league games.
 In December 2023, he scored both goals as Eastleigh defeated League One club Reading to progress to the third round.
 Having averaged a goal every eighty-two minutes across the month, he was awarded the National League Player of the Month award for December.
 After finishing as top scorer of the National League that season with 31 goals, he was named as Eastleigh's Player of the Year.

+On 9 January 2026, McCallum joined National League South side, Dorking Wanderers on loan for the remainder of the 2025–26 season.

+He was released by Eastleigh upon the expiry of his contract at the end of the 2025–26 season.

+Havant & Waterlooville

+On 15 May 2026, McCallum joined Southern League Premier Division South club Havant & Waterlooville.